 Omega -3 fatty acids in alsi/flaxseeds are required to keep the walls of the cell membranes flexible.
 The function of cell membranes is like gatekeepers.
 The allows essential nutrients to come inside a cell and eliminate wastes from the cell.
 Flexible cell membranes can absorb glucose and insulin better than stiffer and less flexible cells.
 So, alsi is very beneficial for people with diabetes type -2 to manage their blood glucose levels.

-High Protein, Low Diary, Healthy Fats, and plenty of vegetables & fruits will help to balance the hormones and support detoxification.
-The best, easiest, and cheapest way to add fiber, omega -3 fatty acids, and essential amino acids in your diet is by adding Alsi/ Flaxseeds in your diet.
+High Protein, Low dairy, Healthy Fats, and plenty of vegetables & fruits will help to balance the hormones and support detoxification.
+The best, easiest, and cheapest way to add fiber, omega -3 fatty acids, and essential amino acids to your diet is by adding Alsi/ Flaxseeds to your diet.
 Lignan is phytoestrogens when absorbed in the body make up the hormonal imbalance.
 It significantly reduces high testosterone levels, present in PCOD/PCOS.
 The extra testosterone is carried out of the body by an increased number of hormone-binding globulin produced by the Alsi/Flaxseeds.

 Alsi/Flaxseeds also improve fertility in women.

 The brain controls and coordinates the body.
 It needs large quantities of oxygen supply to perform all the functions efficiently.
 A network of blood vessels and fine capillaries are responsible for maintaining this supply of oxygen.
 The brain uses 20% of the oxygen available to the whole body when it is rest and not doing any activity.
 Thus, Healthy blood vessels play a very important role in the proper functioning of the brain.